 Look at the photo above.
 This is what 13 years of wear and tear has done to my dishes.
 I'm embarrassed to even show this photo.
 Until I saw it, I never realized how bad they had become.

-On my quest to clean up these horrible looking plates I tested 4 different cleaning products.
+In my quest to clean up these horrible looking plates, I tested four different cleaning products.
 Here are the results.

 I tried out four different products to see which one would work best on these tough marks.